 “Hello, you’ve reached Adam Smith, the operations manager at Howard International, Inc. I am not available right now.
 Kindly leave your name, number, and a message, and I will return your call as soon as possible.”

-You can add a specific instruction for your caller to contact another colleague if there is an urgent matter to handle.
+You can add specific instructions for your caller to contact another colleague if there is an urgent matter to handle.

 “…If you require urgent assistance, please contact our main number at 1-800-555-2544.
 Thank you.”